layer6ai-labs/DropoutNet/README.md

 ## Running training code

-1. Download dataset above, extract and keep the directory structure.
+1. Download the dataset, extract and keep the directory structure.

 2. run `main.py`
     * for usage, run with `main.py --help`